supahero1/hshg/README.md

 Based on [this paper](https://www10.cs.fau.de/publications/theses/2009/Schornbaum_SA_2009.pdf), this repository is my own implementation of a HSHG for 1D, 2D, and 3D, easily expandable to higher dimensions.
 The paper was initially used as a skeleton to then improve upon.
 As of now, the implementation highly differs.

+Most of the documentation only refers to the 2D version.
+Other dimensions don't differ highly.
+To learn how to use other dimensions, read the usage file in the respective language section below.

 This HSHG implementation features:

 ### Ridiculously low memory requirements
-For a max of 65,535 entities on a 128x128 grid with 128 cell size, one cell will use 2 bytes and one entity will take 24 bytes (includes `x`, `y`, and `r`), so in the worst case scenario, you will only need 1.6MB.
+For a max of 65,535 entities on a 128x128 grid, one cell will use 2 bytes and one entity will take 24 bytes (includes `x`, `y`, and `r`), so in the worst case scenario, you will only need 1.6MB.

 ### No hidden costs[^1]
 When you insert an object, a few allocations might occur, but no further memory will be requested or shrank after the insertion.